-For our Warranty purposes; timber Windows and doors must be checked to ensure they are:
+For our warranty purposes; timber windows and doors must be checked to ensure they are:

-- Adequately manufactured to meet BS 644 - Have evidence of declared weather tightness testing - Have CE marking and labelling details present - If the window or door is a 'one of a kind' frame for a conservation project and a CE marking is not required; full specifications (as described above)are required to determine how the frame will be manufactured to meet the durability and weather resistance requirements of our Warranty Technical manual. - In the case where the frames are made by a small joinery work shop; that adequate verification of meeting the standards is obtained. (e.g. full specification as described above)

-• The timber frames are adequately preservative treated and properly decorated.
-Details of on-going maintenance should also be identified for the particular environment exposure of the project.
+- Adequately manufactured to meet BS 644 - Have evidence of declared weather tightness testing - Have CE marking and labelling details present (or UKCA marking from 1st of January 2022) - If the window or door is a 'one-of-a-kind' frame for a conservation project and a CE marking is not required, full specifications (as described above) are required to determine how the frame will be manufactured to meet the durability and weather resistance requirements of our Warranty Technical Manual - In the case where the frames are made by a small joinery work shop; that adequate verification of meeting the standards is obtained (eg full specification as described above) - The timber frames are adequately preservative treated and properly decorated.
+Details of on-going maintenance should also be identified for the particular environment exposure of the project

-Every care was taken to ensure information in this article was correct at the time of writing (November 2020).
-Guidance provided does not replace the reader's professional judgement and any construction project should comply with the relevant Building Regulations or applicable technical standards.
-For the most up to date LABC Warranty technical guidance please refer to your Risk Management Surveyor and the latest version of the LABC Warranty technical manual.
+Every care was taken to ensure information in this article was correct at the time of writing (January 2022).
+Guidance provided does not replace the reader's professional judgement and any construction project should comply with the relevant building regulations or applicable technical standards.
+For the most up to date LABC Warranty technical guidance please refer to your risk management surveyor and the latest version of the LABC Warranty Technical Manual.